 Stadion Tactical Growth returned 1.88% for the month of October while our benchmark, Morningstar Moderately Aggressive Target Risk returned 2.10%.

-To view the most recent performance for the Stadion Tactical Growth Fund, click here.
+To view the most recent performance for the Stadion Tactical Growth Fund, please click here.

 The S&P 500 Index is the Standard & Poor’s Composite Index of 500 stocks and is a widely recognized, unmanaged index of common stock prices.